bob-Github-2020/China_Regional_ReferenceFrames/README.md

 # Regional Geodetic Reference Frames for Long-Term Geohazards Assessment and Structural Health Monitoring in China
 Guoquan Wang, Yan Bao

 bob.g.wang@gmail.com

+Accurate monitoring of ground deformation for geohazard and infrastructure applications requires reference frames that are stable relative to the region of interest.
+Such stability is essential to isolate local millimeter-per-year deformation from the regional tectonic signal.
+This study establishes a multi-scale geodetic reference framework for China by dividing the region into 10 zones, including 8 coherent kinematic zones (CKZs)—Northeast China (NEC), North China (NCH), South China (SCH), South China Sea (SCS), Tarim (TRM), Tianshan (TSN), Junggar (JGR), and Alashan (ALS)—and 2 non-coherent zones encompassing Southwest China and Taiwan Island.
+For each CKZ, we established a stable regional reference frame using the one‑set 7‑parameter Helmert transformation (one alignment epoch and six transformation rates).
+This approach removes the common rigid‑plate motion present in the International GNSS Service Reference Frame 2020 (IGS20).
+We further present a precise method for modeling IGS20 velocities at arbitrary sites within a CKZ using the one-set 7 parameters, overcoming the instability of the rotation-only Euler vector approach.
+To support engineering applications across zone boundaries and within non-coherent zones, we established the China Nationwide Reference Frame (CHN20).
+This multi-scale framework provides critical geodetic infrastructure for geohazard assessment, structural health monitoring, and tectonic studies across China’s land and marine territories.
+The primary outputs of this study are nine sets of 7-parameters that define eight stable regional reference frames and one nationwide reference frame.
+These parameters enable high-precision transformation of site positions, displacements, and velocities between the IGS20 and the respective regional frames.

 ![Fig1](https://github.com/user-attachments/assets/ea257d14-3163-46ca-8bdc-c6d15d7ce772)